sakshig98-creator/Trade_Republic_Wallets_Feature/README.md

 ---

-# AI Usage

-AI tools were used to support documentation, brainstorming, and content refinement throughout the project.

-All product decisions—including problem framing, prioritization, roadmap planning, business goals, user stories, KPIs, and MVP definition—were reviewed, validated, and refined collaboratively by the project team.
+# 📸 Repository Contents

+This repository includes:

+- 📄 Product Requirements Document
+- 🗺 Story Map
+- 📋 Jira Backlog
+- 🎨 Interactive Presentation
+- 📱 Clickable Prototype

 ---

-# Key Product Management Skills

-- Product Discovery
-- Product Strategy
-- User Research
-- Persona Development
-- User Story Mapping
-- PRD Writing
-- Roadmapping
-- Backlog Prioritization
-- KPI Definition
-- Agile Product Management
-- Stakeholder Communication
+# 💭 Reflection

+This project gave me the opportunity to experience the full Product Management lifecycle—from identifying a customer problem to designing and presenting a validated product solution.

+One of the biggest lessons was understanding that a successful MVP isn't about delivering every possible feature.
+It's about solving one important problem well and validating that customers find value before expanding the product.

+Features such as Goal-Based Saving, Wallet Automation and Smart Financial Insights were deliberately moved into future releases so the MVP could remain focused, achievable and measurable.

+If I continued this project, my next step would be validating the concept through usability testing, customer interviews and behavioural analytics before investing in additional functionality.

 ---

-# What I Learned

-This project strengthened my understanding of how to translate customer problems into product opportunities while balancing business objectives, technical feasibility, and user value.

-Working through the complete product lifecycle—from problem definition to roadmap planning and prototype design—reinforced the importance of prioritization, measurable outcomes, and iterative product development.
+# 👥 Team

+This project was developed collaboratively by:

+- **Sakshi Gaur**
+- **Inder**
+- **Jose Manuel**

 ---

-# Disclaimer
+# 📌 Disclaimer

-This project was created as an educational case study during the **Ironhack AI Product Management Bootcamp**.
+This repository showcases an educational Product Management case study completed during the **Ironhack AI Product Management Bootcamp**.

-Trade Republic is used solely as the context for a product management exercise.
-This repository is not affiliated with, sponsored by, or endorsed by Trade Republic.
+Trade Republic and its branding are referenced solely for educational purposes.
+This project is independent and is **not affiliated with, endorsed by, or sponsored by Trade Republic.**

----

-## 👥 Team

-**Product Management Team**

-- Sakshi Gaur
-- Inder
-- Jose Manuel